groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/06_ListsSets.md

 ---
-Title:		Lists and sets
+title:	Lists and sets
-Description:
+status:	in-progress
+description:	Having a single number or string is useful but lists help you keep them together.
 ...

 # Lists

 List variables contain several items and are declared using square brackets (`[...]`).